 APPLICATION OF RELEASE AGENT

-When the first load of concrete has dried sufficiently to support the applicators weight, CCS Coloured Release Agent should be cast over the surface so that a thin but complete covering is achieved.
+When the first load of concrete has dried sufficiently to support the applicators weight, a release agent may be cast over the surface so that a thin but complete covering is achieved.

 IMPRINTING THE TEXTURE